NuGet/NuGetDocs/NuGet.Docs/Contribute/Contributing-to-NuGet-Documentation.md

 ## Adding a new document

-1. Visit the [`site/Docs`](https://github.com/NuGet/NuGetDocs/tree/master/site/Docs) folder of the [NuGet Docs project on GitHub](https://github.com/NuGet/NuGetDocs/).
+1. Visit the subfolder of your topic (e.g. [`Consume`](https://github.com/NuGet/NuGetDocs/tree/master/NuGet.Docs/Consume), [`Create`](https://github.com/NuGet/NuGetDocs/tree/master/NuGet.Docs/Create), ...) in the [NuGet Docs project on GitHub](https://github.com/NuGet/NuGetDocs/).
 2. Navigate to the correct subfolder and select the create new file plus button (as [demonstrated in the GitHub help article](https://help.github.com/articles/creating-new-files)).
 3. Edit the Markdown, type in a commit message below, and click "Propose file change".
 4. Send a pull request for your change.
 That's it!

 ## Documentation Conventions

-1. All documentation is placed under the [`site/Docs`](https://github.com/NuGet/NuGetDocs/tree/master/site/Docs) folder in the site.
+1. All documentation is placed under one of the subfolders of the [`NuGet.Docs`](https://github.com/NuGet/NuGetDocs/tree/master/NuGet.Docs) project in the site.
 2. Folder/File names use dashes (Tilde Slash) as separators.
 3. Use relative URL for images and links (Tilde Slash will be resolved if you use it).